STIXProject/java-stix/README.md

 in the dependencies and source of JAXB Document Model.
 By default the generated source files are not editable to remmind you that changes to these files is usually a bad idea.

+I haven't yet tried working with the project in NetBeans so until I do I'd welcome feedback from you NetNeans use on how things worked for you.